Econoline Crush: Formation, The Purge Demo, Purge, and Affliction (1992–1996)

 Econoline Crush was formed in early 1992 when singer Trevor Hurst moved to Vancouver from Seattle after he answered an ad seeking a vocalist in the local Seattle music magazine, The Rocket, placed by Chris Meyers.
-Tom Ferris (previously known for the band Moev) and Meyers had been advertising and searching for a vocalist before Hurst contacted Meyers from Seattle.
-The trio began writing demos alongside guitarist Robbie Morfitt and bassist Dan Yarmeko.
+For nearly a year, Tom Ferris (previously known for the band Moev) and Meyers were searching for a vocalist, until Hurst contacted Meyers from Seattle.
+The trio began writing demos alongside guitarist Robbie Morfitt and bassist Dan Yaremko.
 Initially, Ferris wanted to name the band "Crush", but the other members agreed that the name was too common.
 Hurst then suggested adding "Econoline" to it, taken from a Ford Econoline van; thus, they settled on "Econoline Crush".

 The band self-released an EP in early 1993 titled The Purge Demo.
 Around the same time, Ferris (who had songwriting credits on the next two releases) and Meyers both left the band, and Econoline Crush signed a record deal with EMI Music Canada after playing only 26 shows total.
 Shortly after, drummer Gregg Leask and guitarist Mike "Hack" Gallagher joined the band.

 In 1994, the band released their major label debut, Purge, with producer Dale Penner and keyboardist/programmer Rhys Fulber, although Chris Bryant was brought into the lineup as the band's keyboardist after the EP's release.
 "T.D.M." was the only song to be released as a single, and its music video aired sporadically on the television program MuchOnDemand.
 In 1995, the band gained their first nomination for a Juno Award in Canada for Purge.

 Both Bryant and Hack departed from the band prior to the release of the full-length album Affliction on March 21, 1995 (albeit in Canada only).
 The album was produced by Fulber, and contained the singles "Nowhere Now", "Wicked", and "Close".
 The band then embarked on an extensive Canadian tour.
 They also toured Europe three times, with The Young Gods, Die Krupps, and Waltari, culminating in an appearance at the Popkomm Festival in Köln, Germany, with Filter.
 The album was then released in early 1996 on the band's new US label Nettwerk Records.
 While touring behind the album in the US, they added second guitarist David "Ziggy" Sigmund and keyboardist Adam Percy to the lineup.
 Towards the end of the year, the band signed with the management group Bruce Allen Talent, and started recording at Sound City with producer Sylvia Massy, who had worked with Prince, Red Hot Chili Peppers, and Tool.